DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 * ``rte_vhost_async_channel_unregister(vid, queue_id)``

   Unregister the async copy device channel from a vhost queue.
+  Unregistration will fail, if the vhost queue has in-flight packets that are not completed.

+  Unregister async copy devices in vring_state_changed() may fail, as this API tries to acquire the spinlock of vhost queue.
+The recommended way is to unregister async copy devices for all vhost queues in destroy_device(), when a virtio device is paused or shut down.

 * ``rte_vhost_submit_enqueue_burst(vid, queue_id, pkts, count, comp_pkts, comp_count)``